Bridge12Technologies/pyB12MPS/docs/source/quick-start.rst

 .. code-block:: python

-    import pyB12MPS as mps
+    import pyB12MPS

-    mps.start()
+    mps = pyB12MPS.MPS()

-The pyB12MPS module will open a socket to the Bridge12 MPS in the background.
-The unit will reset and after initialization return to the main screen.
-Once the main screen is displayed, the Bridge12 MPS is ready to receive commands from the terminal.
-In most terminal applications you have to hit the return key once to get back to the prompt.
+The pyB12MPS module contains the MPS class.
+When the MPS class is initialized, a serial port is opened to communicate with the MPS.

 There are two types of commands that you can send to the Bridge12 MPS, queries and set commands.
 In general, queries will have no argumnets, while a set command requires an argument.
 For example to query the frequency